bparanj/crystal/electronics/design/line.md

-Yes, if you plot a graph of current (I) versus voltage (V) for a resistor, it will indeed be a straight line that passes through the origin, illustrating a linear relationship.
+If you plot a graph of current (I) versus voltage (V) for a resistor, it will indeed be a straight line that passes through the origin, illustrating a linear relationship.

 For a resistor following Ohm’s Law:
 \[